AMWA-TV/is-12/docs/Protocol messaging.md

 Multiple messages MAY be sent in a `Notification`.
 Each message must have the following:

-* type - only value permitted currently is `Event`,
+* type - only value permitted currently is `Event`
 * oid - unique object id of the emitter
 * eventID - unique event ID specified as a level and index.
 * eventData - This must include the propertyID (`ncaPropertyID` in NC-Framework) of the property included in the event, the changeType (`ncaPropertyChangeType` in NC-Framework) and the return value.